-A large part of the economy of Australia is comprised of its tourism sector, which contributed $47.5 billion to the national gross domestic product in the 2014/2015 fiscal year.
-This sum represents 3% of the GDP total.
-In addition to providing a large amount of money to the national GDP, the Australian tourism sector also creates 5% of the country’s jobs.
-International tourism has been on the rise in Australia, with a 4.4% increase in the 2010/2011 fiscal year.
+Tourism is an important part of the economy of Australia, with this sector employing approximately one million people.
+International tourism has been on the rise in Australia, with a large number of visitors coming from China.
 This number is expected to continue growing.
 This article takes a closer look at where international tourists go in Australia and where exactly they themselves are coming from.

 Tourist Destinations In Australia